-Approximately \$50 million (about 35% of MNRI) will be allocated into the Target Date 3-5 Year Outcome, intended to provide some liquidity for the projects within the next five years.
+Approximately \$6.5 million (about 20% of MNRI) will be allocated into the Target Date 3-5 Year Outcome, see Table 6, which is intended to provide some liquidity for the projects within the next five years.
 Due to the relatively short-term time horizon, the monies invested in this Target Date Outcome will attempt to mitigate the potential for capital loss by investing primarily in fixed income and cash-like investments.
 This Outcome has a small allocation to equity investments to enhance the growth potential.
 It is anticipated the entire balance will be drawn down in the coming years to pay for planned expenditures.
-Details of the allocation of the Target Date 3-5 Year Outcome are shown in Table 6.
-Further detail about the Target Date 3-5 Year Outcome allocations is described in Appendix B.